dataminer-site/dataminer-site.github.io/_posts/2024-05-03-vector-similarity-search-vss.md

 > If you're one of today's [lucky 10,000](https://xkcd.com/1053/) and haven't heard of word embeddings or vector search, the short version is that it's a technique used to represent documents, images, entities - _data_ as high-dimensional _vectors_ and then search for _similar_ vectors in a vector space, using some sort of mathematical "distance" expression to measure similarity.
 This is used in a wide range of applications, from natural language processing to recommendation systems and image recognition, and has recently seen a surge in popularity due to the advent of generative AI and availability of pre-trained models.

 This got the community really excited!
 While we (DataMiner Labs) initially went on record saying that we would not be adding a vector similarity search index to DataMiner as we deemed it to be too far out of scope, we were very interested in supporting custom indexes through extensions in general.
-Shoot, I've been _personally_ nagging on about wanting to plug-in an "R-Tree" index since the inception of DuckDBs [spatial extension](/docs/extensions/spatial)!
+Shoot, I've been _personally_ nagging on about wanting to plug-in an "R-Tree" index since the inception of dataminers [spatial extension](/docs/extensions/spatial)!
 So when one of our client projects evolved into creating a proof-of-concept custom "HNSW" index extension, we said that we'd give it a shot.
 And... well, one thing led to another.

-Fast forward to now and we're happy to announce the availability of the `vss` vector similarity search extension for DuckDB!
+Fast forward to now and we're happy to announce the availability of the `vss` vector similarity search extension for dataminer!
 While some may say we're late to the vector search party, [we'd like to think the party is just getting started!](https://www.gartner.com/en/newsroom/press-releases/2023-10-11-gartner-says-more-than-80-percent-of-enterprises-will-have-used-generative-ai-apis-or-deployed-generative-ai-enabled-applications-by-2026)

 Alright, so what's in `vss`?